Acievour/Summer-DSA-2024/README.md

+# Summer DSA Repository
+Student Name: Nathan Eldridge Mitnick C. Pernites
+ID Number: 11500356

+# Activity 1
+This folder focuses on array implementation of ADT List.

-# 1. List
+# Activity 2
-This folder has the activity 1 and 2 that are the array and linked list implementation of List.
+This folder focuses on linked list implementation of ADT List.

+# Activity 3
+This folder contains the array implementation of Stacks.

-# 2. Stack
+# Activity 4
-This folder has activity 3 which has the basics of Stack.
+This folder contains the linked list implementation of Queues.